ChenlieShi-NWU/SDGSAT-1/README.md

 # SDGSAT-1
-Retrieval  code of  ice surface temperature for SDGSAT-1 in polar region
+Retrieval  code of  ice surface temperature (IST) for SDGSAT-1 in polar regions